gabebw/vim-spec-runner/README.md

 * Efficient commands to run either a single spec, or a spec file
 * Explicit command allowing for re-running the last-run spec command
 * If the current file is not a spec file, re-runs the most recent spec
-* Simple to use with any test executor, including Tmux oneslike [vim-tmux-runner] or [tslime]
+* Simple to use with any test executor, including Tmux ones like [vim-tmux-runner] or [tslime]
 * Automatically detects and uses preloaders ([zeus] and [spring])
 * Saves the current file before running specs